 It is the goal of Atlantic Cape Community College to ensure that all gift solicitations in the name of the college or for any administrative units or departments in the College are made in a transparent, ethical and legal manner while ensuring that potential donors and funders are respected and appropriately cultivated.
 All proposed external gift solicitations shall be coordinated through the Resource Development Office and approved by the President.

-It shall be the responsibility of the Dean of Continuing Education and Resource Development to serve as the central coordinating department for all fundraising programs and solicitation of funds from private individuals, foundations, businesses, corporations and organizations to benefit Atlantic Cape Community College.
+It shall be the responsibility of the Dean of Resource Development to serve as the central coordinating department for all fundraising programs and solicitation of funds from private individuals, foundations, businesses, corporations and organizations to benefit Atlantic Cape Community College.
 All solicitations include those by staff, faculty, administration, students and volunteers to benefit Atlantic Cape Community College.